callmephilip/stacks/README.md

 ```
 stack noun \ˈstak\

-2 a : an orderly pile or heap
+- an orderly pile or heap
-  b : a large quantity or number
+- a large quantity or number
 ```

 source : http://www.merriam-webster.com/dictionary/stack